 The nearby Yakima River moderates temperatures and provides continual airflow, guarding against frost that can be problematic in nearby areas.
 Nighttime temperatures drop precipitously—often as much as 40 degrees—helping preserve the acid levels in the grapes.

-Red Mountain soil is made up of sandy loam and gravel with high alkalinity (high pH) and a rich calcium carbonate content.
+Red Mountain’s soil is made up of sandy loam and gravel with a high alkalinity (high pH) and a rich calcium carbonate content.
 A lack of soil nutrients along with the high pH reduces the vigor of the vines, resulting in significantly smaller berry sizes compared to varietal norms.
 This, along with prevailing winds, leads to higher tannin levels in many of the wines compared to other regions.